Shalinikashyap0108/Netflix-Data-Analysis-Exploring-the-Trends/README.md

 This repository contains the analysis of the Netflix Titles dataset, which includes information about movies and TV shows available on Netflix.

 ## Files
+- `netflix_data_analysis`: Anaylsis report in pdf format.
+- `README.md`: Documentation and instructions.
-- `netflix_titles1.xlsx`: The dataset file.
+- `netflix_data_analysis.xlsx`: The dataset file.
 - `netflix_project.ipynb`: Script for data cleaning.
-- `netflix_project.html` : jupyter notebook in html format for easy reference
+- `netflix_project.html` : jupyter notebook in html format for easy reference.
-- `netflix_data_analysis`: Anaylsis report in pdf format
-- `README.md`: Documentation and instructions.

 ## Instructions
 1. Loaded the dataset using pandas.